 5) Explore the Harbor and downtown Nantucket

 The harbor and downtown area of Nantucket are great places to walk around and explore.
-In the Nantucket harbor, you’ll find many different types of boats, including tug boats, whale-watching boats, fishing boats, and more.
-The downtown area, with its cobblestone streets, is a beautiful place to explore with a large selection of boutiques and stores.
+In the Nantucket harbor, you’ll find many different types of boats, including tug, whale-watching, fishing, and more.
+With its cobblestone streets, the downtown area is a beautiful place to explore, with many boutiques and stores.

 In addition to downtown’s Whaling Museum, other top destinations include the Nantucket Atheneum and the Dreamland Film, Theater & Cultural Center.
 The Nantucket Atheneum is the island’s public library, offering free services and programs to all of Nantucket’s residents and visitors.